jianwen-android/notes-sst-/Physics/Practical/Planning.md

 - State how **1** dependant variable will be measured ( show that by varying the independent variable, you will obtain different dependant variable values)
 - "Repeat steps a to b for further values of y" to obtain more values for the experiment
 - State apparatus used to measure values

+### For time related experiments

+- repeat the measurement of time 2 times
+- take the average

 ## Conclusion